-Like its people, Iran weather is one of the most diverse climates in the world, because of Iran’s placement over the equator and the different types of terrain across the country.
+Like its people, Iran has one of the most diverse climates in the world, because of its placement over the equator and the different types of terrain across the country.
 There are only 13 different climates in the world, and Iran has 11 of them.
 Let’s pick a point on the map and work ourselves around this ancient land to learn more about its weather.

 Iran Weather In The north

-If anyone has been in Iran longer than a day they would know that when Iranians say “the north”, they are talking about the provinces adjacent to the Caspian Sea.
+If anyone has been in Iran longer than a day they would know that when Iranians say north, they are talking about the provinces adjacent to the Caspian Sea.
 The Terrain and climate in these cities are like none other in the country.
-These cities are surrounded by the Alborz mountain range, and they keep the humidity within that area, causing beautiful scenery, green mountains covered by rainforests and of course the vast Caspian Sea which is the equivalent of a cherry on top of a sundae.
+These cities are surrounded by the Alborz mountain range and they keep the humidity within that area, causing beautiful scenery, green mountains covered by rainforests, and of course, the great Caspian Sea which is the equivalent of a cherry on top of a sundae.

-The north is rainy throughout most of the year, cold during the winter and hot and extremely humid during the summer with lesser rain.
-Speaking of summer and winter, Iran is a four-season country, meaning at any part of the country you get three months of spring, three months of summer, three months of autumn and yes, you guessed it, three months of winter.
-Also, while we’re at it, because the Persian calendar was based on the rotation of the earth around the sun, the year starts on the very beginning of the season of Spring.
+The North is rainy throughout most of the year, cold during the winter and hot and extremely humid during the summer with lesser rain.
+Speaking of summer and winter, Iran is a four-season country, meaning at any part of the country you get three months of spring, three months of summer, three months of autumn, and yes, you guessed it, three months of winter.
+Also, while we’re at it, because the Persian calendar was based on the rotation of the earth around the sun, the year starts at the very beginning of the season of Spring.

 Iran Weather In The West and Northwest

-In provinces like western and eastern Azerbaijan and Ardabil, because of the mountainous terrain and the high altitude of the region, cities like Tabriz and Urmia, are cooler during the summer, with temperatures close to freezing and lots of snow during the winter.
-These cities have heavy rainfalls during the spring and fall seasons, which could possibly also cause flooding in different parts.
-Nevertheless, visiting the northwest during spring and autumn, especially places like the colorful mountains of Tabriz, Lake Urmia, the jungles of Arasbaran and many more would be nothing short of amazing.
+In provinces like West and East Azerbaijan and Ardabil, because of the mountainous terrain and the high altitude of the region, cities like Tabriz and Urmia, are cooler during the summer, with temperatures close to freezing and lots of snow during the winter.
+These cities have heavy rainfalls during the seasons of spring and fall, which could possibly also cause flooding in different parts.
+Nevertheless, visiting the northwest during spring and autumn especially places like the colorful mountains of Tabriz, Lake Urmia, the jungles of Arasbaran and many more would be nothing short of amazing.

 South and southwest

-The south of Iran is stretched right alongside the Persian Gulf. this makes the climate in this region, hot and humid throughout most of the year.
+The south of Iran is stretched right alongside the Persian Gulf.
+This makes the climate in this region, hot and humid throughout most of the year.
 Being the south, it is usually warmer than the rest of the country.
-Cities like Bushehr, Bandar Abbas and Chabahar are the most famous of the bunch and are more tourist magnets.
-Just a bit lower than these famous cities, rest the most famous and beautiful islands of the Persian Gulf, Qeshm, Kish and Hormuz Island.
+Cities like Bushehr, Bandar Abbas, and Chabahar are the most famous of the bunch and are more tourist magnets.
+Just a bit lower than these famous cities, rest the most famous and beautiful islands of the Persian Gulf, Qeshm, Kish, and Hormuz Island.
 These islands have a very unique climate and terrain of their own.
-The Star Valley, Chahkooh Canyon are just examples of the various types of terrain you can find in these magnificent islands.
+The Star Valley and Chah Kooh Canyon are just examples of the various types of terrain you can find in these magnificent islands.

 The southwest alone holds half a dozen of Iran’s different climates and terrains within itself.
-As you make your way from Shahre-Kord to Ahvaz, you will go through mountains, pass lakes and valleys, through cold and hot weathers, clouds, rainfalls, and sunlight.
-After all the hills and valleys, you will reach the mesmerizing plain of Khuzestan which is home to Ahvaz.
+As you make your way from the city of Shahre-Kord in the Chaharmahal and Bakhtiari province to Ahvaz, you will go through mountains, pass lakes, and valleys, through cold and hot weathers, clouds, rainfall, and sunlight.
+After all the mountains and valleys you will reach the mesmerizing plain of Khuzestan which is home to Ahvaz.
 The beautiful picturesque landscapes you can find in this region are not like any other in the country so don’t forget to pack your camera.

 East, northeast, and southeast

-In a city like Isfahan, which is located right in the center of Iran, the temperature reaches up to about 40 degrees centigrade in July and August.
-Thanks to Zayandeh Rud River flowing through this historical city, the weather is a bit bearable in the hot season.
-However, this region of the country does have dry weather, so if you are from a more humid country, you will have to carry a bottle of water with you everywhere.
+In a city like Isfahan which is located right in the center of Iran, the temperature reaches up to about 40 degrees centigrade in the months of July and August.
+Thanks to the Zayandeh Rud River flowing through this historical city, the weather is a bit bearable in the hot season.
+However, this region of the country does have dry weather so if you are from a more humid country you will have to carry a bottle of water with you everywhere.
 A lip gloss always helps as well.
-Being dry also during the winter, the plateau of Iran has frigid winters so be prepared. you can still prepare yourself for Iran’s different climates on different times of the year by visiting weather forecast sites like weather.com
+Being dry also during the winter, the plateau of Iran has very cold winters so be prepared. you can still prepare yourself for Iran’s different climates on different times of the year by visiting weather forecast sites like weather.com

-Overall, no matter when, no matter where, and no matter how you visit Iran, she always has something different and unique to offer her visitors.
-From the starry night skies of the desert in the south to the cloud covered cities and rainforests in the north, Iran surely has one of the utmost diverse climate and terrains in the whole world.
+Overall, no matter when, no matter where and no matter how you visit Iran, it always has something different and unique to offer its visitors.
+From the starry night skies of the desert to the cloud covered cities of the rainforests in the North, Iran surely has one of the most diverse climates and terrains in the whole world.
 So click on that link and book your trip to the land of art and culture right now, what are you waiting for?